Jacobdudee/Data-Wrangling-Project/README.md

 # Data-Wrangling-Project
 This project was completed as part of my Udacity Data Analyst Nanodegree.
 I cleaned Open Street Map XML data using Python, then loaded clean datasets into a SQLite database.

+Data was obtained via MapZen, an Open Street Map API that allowed me to extract data in XML format from a custom square of lat/long points.
+I put the points around Whittier, CA, my hometown.

 There are 2 notebooks for this project:

 1. Project Notebook: contains sql queries from cleaned data and includes dicussion